JaKooLit/Debian-Hyprland/README.md

 - [ ] Does not work in Ubuntu 23.04
 - [ ] sddm blackscreen when log-out
 - [ ] cava does not work
+- [ ] Installing SDDM if or any other Login Manager installed.
+See [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)

 ### 📒 Final Notes
 - join my discord channel [`Discord`](https://discord.gg/V2SJ92vbEN)